Parrotia persica, Iron Tree: planting, pruning and care

 Grafting

-Within a grove of autumn-coloured foliage
+Within a grove of foliage coloured in autumn

-associate Persian ironwood
+pairing Persian ironwood

 An example of a grove association: Parrotia persica ‘Persian Spire’, Liquidambar styraciflua ‘Gum Ball’ with incredible autumn foliage and Fothergilla major, to which you can add a Hamamelis with superb winter flowering such as ‘Amethyst’

-Within a free-standing four-season hedge
+Within a four-season informal hedge

-associate Persian ironwood
+pairing Persian ironwood

-An example of an association in a four-season hedge: Parrotia persica ‘Vanessa’ with lovely autumn colours, Amelanchier spicata which flowers in spring and also offers attractive autumn foliage, Buddleia davidii ‘Empire Blue’, Cornus alba ‘Aurea’ with golden foliage all season and Cornus sericea ‘Cardinal’ interesting for its autumn colours and red stems in winter
+An example of an association in a four-season hedge: Parrotia persica ‘Vanessa’ with lovely autumn colours, Amelanchier spicata which flowers in spring and also offers attractive autumn foliage, Buddleia davidii ‘Empire Blue’, Cornus alba ‘Aurea’ with golden foliage all season and Cornus sericea ‘Cardinal’ valued for its autumn colours and red stems in winter

 Did you know?